andrewychoi/static-personal-site/jekyll/_posts/2018-09-25-a16z-trends-capital-disruption.markdown

 ---
+title: 'A Few Thoughts re: “Technological Trends, Financial Capital, and the Dynamics of Disruption”'
 layout: post
-title:  "A Few Thoughts re: “Technological Trends, Financial Capital, and the Dynamics of Disruption”"
-date:   2018-09-25 23:17:07 -0400
+date: '2018-09-25 23:17:07 -0400'
-categories: jekyll update
 ---

 a16z podcast [here](https://a16z.com/2018/09/23/tech-trends-disruption-innovation-internet-crypto/).